-IT 72 - Facilities Maintenance -Welding 2 2.0 units
+IT 72 - Facilities Maintenance - Welding 2

 This course is designed to prepare students with basic, through increasingly advanced, skills covering aspects of maintenance and repair procedures utilizing: soldering, brazing, welding, and joining of PVC.
 Field work will include fabrication, as well as maintenance and repair of equipment and facilities utilizing a portable shop.